 I tend to freak out when anything goes wrong with my skin.
 I have super sensitive skin that reacts to virtually any change, and, sadly, my children inherited this trait from me.

-A range of environmental, dietary, and lifestyle circumstances can and will interfere with my otherwise clean and clear skin, and each time they do, I lose my mind.
+A range of environmental, dietary, and lifestyle circumstances can and will interfere with my otherwise clean and clear skin, and each time they do, I kept questioning myself what would be a quit solution to get my skin back on track.

 Table of Contents: